greg-raven/Uncommon-Sense/_posts/2017-03-13-the-nature-of-laws.md

 ---
-title: 'The nature of laws'
+title: "The nature of laws"
 layout: post
 categories:
 - laws